Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/6bATTERY-INTERACTION-RECYCLE.PY.md

-advanced firmware for the energy-recycling Antminer system, integrating logic for AI coordination, energy relay, and battery interaction universal firmware template for STM32/ESP32/RP2040, tightly integrated with the energy recycling and battery interaction standards described in your pasted spec and the 3Antminer (250-ASCI-CHIP-Model).md document.
+advanced firmware for the energy-recycling ASCI Wiz‑Bit‑Chip Mining device system, integrating logic for AI coordination, energy relay, and battery interaction universal firmware template for STM32/ESP32/RP2040, tightly integrated with the energy recycling and battery interaction standards described in your pasted spec and the 3Antminer (250-ASCI-CHIP-Model).md document.
 1. 🌐 Compliance Web Portal (React + FastAPI)